seung-lab/crackle/README.md

 Crackle is a new codec inspired by Compresso \[1\] for creating highly compressed 3D dense segmentation images.
 Compresso innovated by separating labels from boundary structures.
 There were conceptually four (but really five) elements in the format: header, labels, bit packed and RLE encoded binary image boundaries, and indeterminate boundary locations.

 Crackle improves upon Compresso by replacing the bit-packed boundary map with a "crack code" and also uses 3D information to reduce redundancy in labels using "pins".
+Like Compresso, Crackle uses a two pass compression strategy where the output of crackle may be further comrpessed with a bitstream compressor like gzip, bzip2, zstd, or lzma.

+Based on preliminary experiments, it seems likely that the output of Crackle will be in the ballpark of 2x to 4x smaller than Compresso.
+The second stage compressed Crackle file will likely be about 70% the size of the equivalent Compresso file.

 ## Boundary Structure: Crack Code